kp-square/PetTrader/README.md

-As name suggest PetTrader is an application to trade pets online.
+As the name suggests PetTrader is an application to trade pets online.
 The frontend of the application is built using Angular 10 and backend is a Web API built using ASP.Net core 3.1 with SQL server database.